devXpro/gitlab/CLOUDFLARE_SETUP.md

 ufw allow 80/tcp
 ufw allow 443/tcp

-# Allow SSH for Git operations
+# Allow SSH for Git operations (standard SSH port)
-ufw allow 2222/tcp
+ufw allow 22/tcp

 # Check status
 ufw status
 ```

+**Important:**
-**Important:** Do NOT open port 8080 or 5050 to public!
+- Do NOT open port 8080 or 5050 to public!
+- Port 22 is used for GitLab SSH (git clone/push/pull)
+- If you need SSH access to the server itself, configure it on a different port (e.g., 2222) before enabling firewall

 ### 4.7.
 Start GitLab